 Recipients of the Federal Stafford Student Loans are required by Federal regulations to complete Entrance and Exit Loan Counseling sessions.
-An Entrance session must be completed prior to the student receiving the loan proceeds.
-An Exit session must be completed at the time of graduation or at the time of departing school.
+An Entrance Counseling session must be completed prior to the student receiving the loan proceeds.
+An Exit Counseling session must be completed at the time of graduation or at the time of departing school.
 Information provided at these sessions should include but is not limited to:

-Entrance Interview Exit Interview Overview of all sources of aid Financial planning for loan repayment Terms/conditions of various loan programs Loan repayment obligations Loan application process Repayment options Repayment obligations Deferment/Forbearance/Cancellation provision Obligation to keep lender informed Obligation to keep lender informed Obligation to maintain satisfactory progress Consequences of delinquency/default Personal financial planning Name and address of lender Importance of keeping loan documents Estimated monthly payment information Borrower's rights and responsibilities Information on Ombudsman Consequences of delinquency/default Master Promissory Note function
+Entrance Counseling Exit Counseling Estimate the Cost of Your Education Paying for your Education - Overview of all sources of aid Financial planning for loan repayment Terms/conditions of various loan programs Loan repayment obligations Loan application process Repayment options Repayment obligations Deferment/Forbearance/Cancellation provision Obligation to keep lender informed Obligation to keep lender informed Obligation to maintain satisfactory progress Consequences of delinquency/default Personal financial planning Name and address of lender Importance of keeping loan documents Estimated monthly payment information Borrower's rights and responsibilities Information on Ombudsman Consequences of delinquency/default Master Promissory Note function